hfp/libxstream/samples/ozaki/README.md

-`OZAKI_GROUPS` splits K into panels to bound the preprocessing footprint, and it is a slowdown at every size measured because it is incompatible with the unfused epilogue (`OZAKI_UNFUSE`, on by default for GPUs) -- use it only when the per-pass buffers do not fit.
+`OZAKI_GROUPS` splits K into panels to bound the preprocessing footprint, and it is a slowdown at every size measured because it is incompatible with the unfused epilogue (`OZAKI_UNFUSE`, on by default for GPUs) -- set it only when the per-pass buffers do not fit.
+Left unset it is derived instead, and only where it is needed for a correct
+result: a `OZAKI_MAXK` past what the residue representation can accumulate exactly (32768 unsigned, 131072 symmetric, and far less on a floating-point carrier) gets the largest panel that stays inside the accumulator.
+Raising `OZAKI_MAXK` is what turns it on, so expect the 2x there and set `OZAKI_SYMRES=1` first if the K is within 131072.

 `OZAKI_FRACCRT=1` trades exactness for speed (flat fractional sum, magnitude-bounded); modes 0 and 2 are both exact and differ only in